Is It Safe To Eat Flax Seeds During Pregnancy?

 Image: Shutterstock

 Do not take flaxseed oil during pregnancy without your doctor’s consent.
 Though the oil contains vital fats that a fetus needs, it could create issues as the pregnancy progresses.
-A study conducted at the Université de Montréal’s Faculty of Pharmacy found out that pregnant women who consumed flaxseeds during pregnancy had about 12% risk of premature birth compared to 3% risk among women who didn’t.
+A study conducted at the Université de Montréal’s Faculty of Pharmacy found out that pregnant women who consumed flaxseeds during pregnancy had about 12% risk of premature birth compared to a 3% risk among women who didn’t.

-The correlation was especially observed in women who consumed flaxseed oil during second and third trimesters.
+The correlation was especially observed in women who consumed flaxseed oil during the second and third trimesters.
 However, consuming whole or ground seeds does not seem to create this risk (9).

 Is It Safe To Take Flaxseed Oil Tablets During Pregnancy?